stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ```

 * TODO: show image of failure in frontend

 Ooops.
 We need to tweak the frontend to make it accept the new format.

 * TODO: show fixed code and instances on the frontend

-Ok, we can do that, but it's kinda silly, doesn't it?
+Ok, we can do that, but it's kinda silly, isn't it?
 I'm copying the same code from the backend to the frontend, from data structures to serializer algorithms.
 I can watch myself getting very annoyed because of this repetition.
 But, do you imagine what would happen if we happened to have a backend team and a frontend team?
 Unless the communication is excellent, we are going to have trouble every single day.

 ## Tutorial